sara-nl/clouddocs/notices/maintenance_preparation_down.markdown

 ### What do you need to do?

-Make sure that all your VMs are properly terminated.
+Make sure that none of your VMs is running.

 > **Your list of `instances` &rarr; `VMs` must show no `RUNNING` VMs.**